 Where the Trouble Started

-I don’t believe Henry ever looked at the the local designer’s website or portfolio.
+I don’t believe Henry ever looked at the local designer’s website or portfolio.
 He saw his ad and contacted him.
 He figured that one web designer was about the same as another.

 He’s not the only one thinking that way.
 I frequently have prospective clients call me wanting to know the cost for a website.
 I ask them what appealed to them in my portfolio, and I learn that they never visited my agency’s website.
 They saw my ad somewhere and they decide to call.

 And this is the common mistake.
 A mistake that could mean disaster for your business.
-A mistake I’d like you help you to avoid.
+A mistake I’d like you to help you to avoid.